This document is also available in these non-normative format: pdf

 |---|

-Explanation: A cprmv:Explanation is a cprmv:Rule defined with a cprmv:ExplanationMethod.
+A cprmv:Explanation is a cprmv:Rule defined with a cprmv:ExplanationMethod.
 This Rule contains a concise explanation of one or multiple Rule's or RuleSet's.

 subclass of: Rule